algorandfoundation/xGov/Proposals/xgov-171.md

 The proposal will consist of several steps, which will be completed in a month after the proposal is approved and finalized:
 1. Deep dive into transaction structure on Algorand.
 This includes the research required to understand the details of inner transactions on Algorand and how they differ from inner transactions on other chains.
 2. Update of TPS calculating scripts.
 This includes the update of ETL scripts and DB schema to include inner transactions.
+3. Introduction of the new metric "Failed Txn Ratio", which will show the percentage of failed transactions.
-3. Update the front-end side of the Chainspect platform with the new column Total TPS, which will include all of the transactions (inner and standard ones)
+3. Update the front-end side of the Chainspect platform with 2 new metrics Total TPS, which will include all of the transactions (inner and standard ones), and "Failed Txn Ratio", which will show the percentage of failed transactions.
-4. Marketing of the new Chainspect's feature.
-This will include posts on X/Discord and Chainspect's blog on the nature of inner transactions.
+4. Marketing of the new Chainspect's features.
+This will include posts on X/Discord and Chainspect's blog on the nature of inner transactions and the importance of understanding the ratio of failed transactions.

 ## Future Blueprint
 <a href="https://chainspect.app/"> Chainspect</a> stands as a dedicated blockchain analytics platform, emphasizing technical metrics.
 As the leading TPS Tracker on the market, we aim to evolve into the foremost platform for fundamental blockchain analysis.
 Currently, we serve over 8k crypto investors and dApp developers monthly.
 You can think of it as CoinMarketCap, but instead focused on fundamental analysis and not price talks.